larspensjo/Logonaut/doc/LogFileProcessingFlow.md

 - Every 250ms, it:
     1. Gets the current filter tree (or uses `TrueFilter` if none exists).
     2. Applies the filter to the entire log document.
-    3. Updates the UI with the filtered results.
+    3. Updates the `FilteredLogLines` collection on the UI thread with the results (list of `FilteredLogLine` objects).
-- The filtered lines are stored in the `VisibleLogLines` collection.
+- The `FilteredLogLines` collection holds the data for the filtered view.
-- `UpdateLogText` converts these lines to a single string for display.
+- `UpdateLogText` extracts only the text part from `FilteredLogLines` and joins it into a single string for AvalonEdit's content display.
+- A custom line number margin reads the `FilteredLogLines` collection to render the correct original line numbers alongside the text.

 ### 5. Filter Highlighting
 - `UpdateFilterSubstrings` collects all substrings and regex patterns from filters.